-The level of distortions is very low for a zoom lens with a minor degree of barrel distortions
+The level of distortion is very low for a zoom lens with a minor degree of barrel distortion

-at 70mm changing to minor pincushion distortions at 135mm and 200mm.
+at 70mm changing to minor pincushion distortion at 135mm and 200mm.

 Vignetting is very well controlled with the lens.
 At 70mm and 135mm vignetting is quite already